FilippoMB/python-time-series-handbook/_sources/notebooks/00/knowledge_test.md

 **Why is a random walk typically considered non-stationary in the context of time series analysis?**
 - A) Because its variance remains constant over time.
-- B) Because its mean and variance depend on the time at which the series is observed.
+- B) Because its variance depend on the time at which the series is observed.
 - C) Because it consistently follows a predictable trend.
-- D) Because it has a fixed seasonal pattern.
+- D) Because its mean and variance change over time.

 ```{admonition} Answer
 :class: note, dropdown